microsoft/vscode-docs/blogs/2018/09/10/introducing-github-pullrequests.md

 - List and browse PRs from within Visual Studio Code.
 - Interact with PRs in-editor, including in-editor commenting with Markdown support.
 - Validate PRs from the editor with a new local `checkout and run` workflow for rich language features such as Go To Definition and IntelliSense.
-- Terminal integration so that the Visual Studio Code UI and command line tools like `git` can co-exist.
+- Terminal integration so that the Visual Studio Code UI and command-line tools like `git` can co-exist.

 ![overview](github_pr_overview.png)